 MM: What does Aetna stand for and how does it deliver on that promise every day?

 DE: Aetna stands for helping people realize the joy of achieving their health ambitions.
-People have health goals—they don’t simply want to be healthy, maybe they want to make it to a wedding, run a race or be present for family.
+People have health goals—they don’t simply want to be healthy, maybe they want to make it to a wedding, run a race or be present for their family.
 So we dedicate every ounce of our energy to helping people reach their health goals, big and small, at every stage of life.

 MM: What role does simplicity play in helping them achieve that promise?